Lewis Downing: Post war

 Lewis Downing, as president of the pro-Union tribal council, went to Washington in 1863 to alert the government to the divided situation of the Cherokee.

 After the war, a preliminary intertribal peace conference with the United States commissioners was held at Fort Smith on September 8, 1865.
-It was at this meeting that Downing protested against the refusal of the commissioners to accord recognition to John Ross as the Principal Chief of the Cherokee.
-At that time, Stand Watie was chief of the pro-Confederate Cherokee, and he proposed federal recognition of two Cherokee nations.
-The US dealt only with Ross and the pro-Union faction.
+At this meeting Downing protested against the refusal of the commissioners to recognize John Ross as the Principal Chief of the Cherokee.

-Chief Ross returned to Tahlequah for a brief period in the fall of 1865.
-He returned to Washington the next year to protest against the approval of section nine of the treaty of June 19, 1866.
-The US government was requiring the Cherokee to free their slaves, and to grant them full citizenship in the Cherokee nation and equal rights to annuities and land grants as full-blood Cherokee.
-The Reverend John B. Jones approved this disputed section; he had accompanied Ross as a delegate and signed the treaty as such.

 Becoming chief

 John Ross died at Washington on August 1, 1866.
 As Assistant Principal Chief, Lewis Downing succeeded him and served until an election on October 19, 1866.
 The National Council chose William P. Ross to fill the position of Principal Chief until the next election.

 Much bitterness lingered among the Cherokee following the end of the war.
-Many resented the conditions which the US government had included in the peace treaty, as the pro-Confederate Cherokee had wanted the government to remove the freedmen at its expense and to allocate them land separately from the Cherokee.
-Among the Ross faction of the pro-Union Cherokee were many who insisted upon the exclusion of the pro-Confederate Cherokee from tribal affairs.
-There were sentiments that the penalties for their Southern activities had not been entirely exhausted.

-Downing opposed discrimination within the tribe.
-He formed the Downing Party to work for reunification of the different factions.
-Reverend John B. Jones threw his power and influence among the full bloods, behind the Downing movement which was to rehabilitate the Southern Cherokees and align them with the Union Cherokee.
+Among the Ross faction of the pro-Union Cherokee were many who insisted upon the exclusion of the pro-Confederate Cherokee (called Southern Cherokees) from tribal affairs.
+Downing opposed discrimination within the tribe and organized the creation of the Downing Party.
+His party advocated the inclusion of Southern Cherokees and received their support in exchange for nominating "full blood" candidates.
+Reverend John B. Jones threw his power and influence among the full bloods, behind the Downing movement.
+The compromise dramatically altered Cherokee politics and allowed for the rehabilitation of former Confederates open to reconciliation as well as the political ostracization of those refused to compromise.

 In the tribal election held on August 5, 1867, Lewis Downing was elected Principal Chief with the support of both factions.
 The Downing party controlled the political affairs of the Cherokee Nation until Statehood in 1908, except for the tenure of chief Dennis W. Bushyhead from 1879 to 1887.

 Lewis Downing signed the Treaty of April 27, 1869, at Washington.
 He represented the Cherokee at Washington as a delegate in 1869 and in 1870.
 He was re-elected on August 7, 1871.